Elaxii/Forum/README.md

 # IdustrialGaming
 ## Forumsoftware

-The forumsoftware of IndustrialGaming is one of the mst inventive and fastest forumsoftwares ever made.
+The forumsoftware of IndustrialGaming is one of the most inventive and fastest forumsoftwares ever made.
 This is why:

 * Inventive
 * Fast